 List Equipment to Prepare for Remedies

-ASHE provides a spreadsheet to list equipment and areas of the hospital that are important to patient care and from there you can individually plan the remedies for failures that may occur at these sites.
+ASHE provides a spreadsheet to list equipment and areas of the hospital that are important to patient care.
+From there, you can individually plan the remedies for failures that may occur at these sites.

-NFPA, CMS and TJC require an inventory of equipment to be available during inspection and for medical gas purposes that would be the starting point of filling out the equipment grid from ASHE below.
+NFPA, CMS, and TJC require an inventory of equipment to be available during the inspection, and for medical gas purposes, that would be the starting point of filling out the equipment grid from ASHE.

 Risk Assessment Form Example

-Those hospitals using the Vitaleyez software should be able to get the inventory identification information directly from the program. (i.e. Asset description, manufacturer, model #, all historical inspection data).
+Those hospitals using the Vitaleyez software should be able to get the inventory identification information directly from the program. (i.e., asset description, manufacturer, model #, and all historical inspection data.)

 Hospital Risk Assessment Defined by Risk to Patient

-The hospital in conjunction with the inspecting company following NFPA guidelines would establish an urgency level to each device and then set an inspection and repair schedule for the assets based on the risk rating to patients rather than the date on the calendar.
+The hospital, in conjunction with the inspecting company following NFPA guidelines, would establish an urgency level for each device and then set an inspection and repair schedule for the assets based on the risk rating to patients rather than the date on the calendar.

 Building System Categories Defined by Threat

 The categories are broken down into harm to patients, staff, and visitors.

 - Failure may cause death or serious injury